alvinchong-sf/google-cloud-associate-cloud-engineer/notes/notes09.md

 -  Control Plane responsible for schedling and management
 -  Nodes run containerized apps
 -  Nodes responsible for Docker runtime

--  Control Plane
+### Control Plane
-   -  API serverthe point of interaction with the cluster (API calls or kubectl)
+   -  API servers, the point of interaction with the cluster (API calls or kubectl)
    -  Kube Scheduler: Discovers and assigns newly created pods
    -  Kube controller manager: Runs all controller processes
    -  Cloud controller manager: Runs controller specific to the cloud provider